Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Types of Collection Points

-SDR Portugal Machines are automated machines for returning containers (also known as RVM – Reverse Vending Machines), installed in retail establishments or other public spaces that allow for the automated return of containers covered by the DRS.
+volta Machines are automated machines for returning containers (also known as RVM – Reverse Vending Machines), installed in retail establishments or other public spaces that allow for the automated return of containers covered by volta.
 Once the container is accepted, the machine issues a voucher corresponding to the deposit amount, which can be transferred to a user account, redeemed at the point of sale, or refunded in cash.
 These machines require electricity and internet connectivity to report data in real time to SDR Portugal, ensuring system traceability and monitoring.
 All devices must comply with the technical requirements set out in the RVM Specification.
-Collection point operators may choose to purchase or lease these machines, depending on their needs and the volume of containers collected.
+Collection Point operators may choose to purchase or lease these machines, depending on their needs and the volume of containers collected.

 Manual Collection

-Manual collection allows retailers to accept SDR-covered containers over the counter.
-To be accepted, containers must be empty, undamaged, display the SDR Portugal symbol, and have a barcode corresponding to an eligible GTIN/EAN identification code.
-This option provides a practical collection solution for smaller establishments without the capacity to install RVMs, ensuring that consumers continue to have access to the return and refund system.
+Manual collection allows retailers to accept volta-covered containers over the counter.
+To be accepted, containers must be empty, undamaged, display the volta symbol, and have a barcode corresponding to an eligible GTIN/EAN identification code.
+This option provides a practical collection solution for smaller establishments without the capacity to install RVMs, ensuring that consumers continue to have access to the DRS (volta).

-SDR Portugal Kiosks complement the collection network by offering an additional drop-off point in high-traffic areas.
+volta Kiosks complement the collection network by offering an additional drop-off point in high-traffic areas.
 These compact, automated units allow for the return of more containers than conventional RVMs, making access to the system easier in urban and commercial areas.
-The kiosks ensure immediate recording of returned containers and credit the corresponding deposit value, providing a convenient solution for consumers and industry operators.
+The volta Kiosks ensure immediate recording of returned containers and credit the corresponding deposit value, providing a convenient solution for consumers and industry operators.

 Counting and Sorting Centres